How an inbound email strategy can work wonders for B2B marketing

 Isn’t it disheartening to put in a great deal of work into your B2B email marketing only to see little engagement and no conversions?

 In order to meet the industry benchmark of 25% or higher open rate, your emails must deliver value to subscribers and prompt them to take the next action.
-As we shift away from salesy, pushy, and disruptive outbound marketing, adopting a palatable inbound email strategy can go a long way towards building engaging emails that drive more conversions.
+Adopting a palatable inbound email strategy can go a long way toward building engaging emails that drive more conversions as we shift away from sales, pushy, and disruptive outbound marketing.

-Once you’ve created search-engine-optimized content to ATTRACT website visitors, you’ve successfully laid the foundation for sending inbound emails.
-An inbound email marketing strategy can then be incorporated at the three successive stages of marketing, namely CONVERT, CLOSE, and DELIGHT.
+Once you’ve created search-engine-optimized content for ATTRACT website visitors, you’ve successfully laid the foundation for sending inbound emails.
+An inbound email marketing strategy can then be incorporated into the three successive stages of marketing, namely CONVERT, CLOSE, and DELIGHT.

 The first inbound email comes into play at the final phase of ‘conversion’.
 In other words, it’s the “Thank You” or “Welcome” email that leads receive as soon as they sign up or make the first interaction with your brand, whether it is the first purchase, first resource download or webinar registration.
 Nevertheless, only 53% of marketers currently use welcome emails.